 - Clear or white mucus within the stool5

 One of the most troubling aspects of having IBS is being told that your symptoms are “all in your head.”
-The doubts that your friends, family and even health professionals may have on the reality of your symptoms can lead to vague diagnoses that may end up doing more harm than good.
+Your friends, family, and even health care providers may not believe that your symptoms are real.
+It can lead to vague diagnoses that may do more harm than good.

 The Brain and IBS

 Living with IBS goes far beyond just taking your medications.
-Since there is ultimately no cure for this disorder, it is important for patients to recognize what types of foods and/or situations may trigger their symptoms to occur.
+Since there is ultimately no cure for this disorder, patients need to recognize what types of foods or situations may trigger their symptoms to occur.
 As a result, it is often recommended that IBS patients keep track of their symptoms throughout the day.
-In a symptoms journal, patients are urged to write down when they experience stomach pain, any type of discomfort, bloating, diarrhea or constipation, as well as what what they were doing when these symptoms came on.
+In a symptoms journal, patients are urged to write down when they experience stomach pain, any discomfort, bloating, diarrhea or constipation, and what they were doing when these symptoms came on.